MichaelOdumosu57/microsoft_docs_get_started_with_blockchain_development/README.md

 # Questions
 * does the transaction trigger the smart contract to make updates
 * what is the difference between tokens and coins
+* does an evm get full of smart contracts where the evm cannot accept the upload of any more contracts